-Mississippi Department of Information Technology Services

-600-00

-5 YEAR STRATEGIC PLAN

-2025-2029

-TABLE OF CONTENTS

-1. Mission Statement 1

-2. Philosophy 1

-3. Relevant Statewide Goal and Benchmarks 1

-Statewide Goal - Government and Citizens 1

-Benchmarks 1

-4. Overview of the Agency 5-Year Strategic Plan 2

-5. Agency's External/Internal Assessment & Internal Management Systems 5

-Program 1 - Administration 8

-Program 2 - Technical Operations 9

-Program 3: Managed Services .13

-ITS Contact Information .16

-1. Mission Statement

-The mission of the Mississippi Department of Information Technology Services (ITS) is to provide trusted information technology and telecommunications leadership and services that offer proven, cost-effective solutions to all stakeholders in Mississippi government.
+600-00 1.
+Mission Statement The mission of the Mississippi Department of Information Technology Services (ITS) is to provide trusted information technology and telecommunications leadership and services that offer proven, cost-effective solutions to all stakeholders in Mississippi government.
+2. Philosophy ITS strives to serve as the catalyst for effective planning, deployment, and operation of innovative information technologies for Mississippi State government.

-2. Philosophy

-ITS strives to serve as the catalyst for effective planning, deployment, and operation of innovative information technologies for Mississippi State government.
 ITS seeks active engagement with our state agency and private sector partners to forge a cohesive and collaborative information technology (IT) enterprise for streamlined delivery of government services.
 In pursuing excellence within the agency, ITS maintains three core values which guide our work: focused leadership, valued relationships, and technical excellence.

-3. Relevant Statewide Goal and Benchmarks

-The Mississippi Statewide Strategic Plan identifies eight Statewide goals that are identified in the following key policy areas: economic development, education, public safety, health, human services, natural resources, infrastructure, and government.
-In all eight Statewide goals, efficient use of technology is vital and provides the foundation agencies must utilize to deliver quality services to the citizens of Mississippi who expect secure access anytime, anywhere.
-Today, agencies must balance traditional daily operations with new expectations driven by the everchanging definitions of efficiency and success.

-ITS develops goals and objectives to support and assist partner agencies in utilizing technology to meet the mission of their respective organizations, achieve their individual goals, and collectively achieve all eight Statewide strategic goals and service delivery objectives.
-The ITS focus areas in our 5-Year Strategic Plan directly correlate to actionable goals that agencies may use in their strategic planning, depending on technology needs.

-Statewide Goal - Government and Citizens
+3. Relevant Statewide Goal and Benchmarks The Mississippi Statewide Strategic Plan identifies eight Statewide goals that are identified in the following key policy areas: economic development, education, public safety, health, human services, natural resources, infrastructure, and government.
+Efficient utilization of technology stands as a cornerstone across all eight Statewide goals, forming the bedrock upon which agencies in Mississippi deliver top-notch services to its citizens, ensuring secure access anytime, anywhere.
+As expectations of efficiency and success continuously evolve, agencies are tasked with striking a balance between their traditional operations and these new benchmarks.
+ITS is dedicated to crafting goals and objectives that empower partner agencies to leverage technology effectively, aligning with the missions of their respective organizations.
+By doing so, they not only fulfill their individual objectives but also contribute to the achievement of all eight Statewide strategic goals and service delivery objectives.
+Our 5-Year Strategic Plan focused areas that directly translate into actionable goals for agencies to incorporate into their strategic planning, tailored to their unique technology requirements.
+Statewide Goal - Government and Citizens The aim is to establish a streamlined government alongside an educated and actively involved citizen body, working together to tackle societal challenges.
+This is achieved through tax contributions, electing competent leaders across all tiers of governance, and engaging in charitable endeavors through donations and volunteering efforts.
 To create an efficient government and an informed and engaged citizenry that helps to address social problems through the payment of taxes, the election of capable leaders at all levels of government, and participation in charitable organizations through contributions and volunteerism.

-Benchmarks

-Cost of Government

-- Individual tax burden (state and local taxes as a percentage of personal income)

-- Total State spending per capita

-- Number of government employees per 10,000 population (broken out by federal, state, and local)

-Government Efficiency

-- Administrative efficiency: Expenditures on State government administrative activities as a percentage of total operational expenditures

-- Average wait time for State government services

-- State dollars saved by providing government services online (e.g., document retrieval, issuance of new business permits, license renewal, etc.

-4. Overview of the Agency 5-Year Strategic Plan

-Goals

-As part of the enterprise strategic IT planning process, ITS establishes goals to deliver effective and efficient technology services to the State.
+Benchmarks Cost of Government - Individual tax burden (state and local taxes as a percentage of personal income) - Total State spending per capita - Number of government employees per 10,000 population (broken out by federal, state, and local) Government Efficiency - Administrative efficiency: Expenditures on State government administrative activities as a percentage of total operational expenditures - Average wait time for State government services - State dollars saved by providing government services online (e.g., document retrieval, issuance of new business permits, license renewal, etc.) 4.
+Overview of the Agency 5-Year Strategic Plan Goals Within the enterprise strategic IT planning process, ITS sets objectives aimed at providing the State with technology services that are both effective and efficient.
 The primary goals of ITS are to: